open-telemetry/opentelemetry.io/content/en/docs/contributing/style-guide.md

 ## File names

-All file names should should be in
+All file names should be in
 [kebab case](https://en.wikipedia.org/wiki/Letter_case#Kebab_case).
 Run
 `npm fix:filenames` to automatically rename your files.